Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 To test the application we performed several categories of testing:
 - validator, performance, manual, browser, device and unit testing.

-Due to the amount of testing data, testing was moved to separate file.
+Due to the amount of collected data, testing was moved to a separate file.
-- Full testing documentation can be found here: [TESTING.md](TESTING.md)
+- Full testing documentation can be found here [⮫TESTING.md](TESTING.md)

 To summarise, website passed all testing without any major issues.
 ***